Pornpanthongdee/Capstone_project/README.md

 ### Problem Statement

 1. A new hospital wanting to hire nurses wishes to know the industry standard for salaries.
-2. HR want to know how much they should offer candidates.
+2. HR wants to know how much they should offer candidates.

 ### EDA
 1. Filter only target nurses